 - A Participant's annual electricity consumption in kWh, multiplied by: - The share of annual consumption desired to be offset by community solar (which may not exceed 100% and which is not recommended to exceed 80%), divided by: - The community solar project's expected annual kWh production per kW-AC.

-A Subscription Sizing Calculator is available on the Project Manager Resources page of on the program website at www.oregoncsp.org/pm-resources.
+A Subscription Sizing Calculator is available on the Project Manager Resources page on the program website under the "Tools" section at www.oregoncsp.org/pm-resources.